ExtendRealityLtd/VRTK/README.md

   pressing the `Trigger` button down.
 Releasing the trigger button will propel the object in the direction and velocity of the grabbing controller.
 The scene also demonstrates simple highlighting of objects when the controller touches them.
+The interaction events are also displayed in the console window.

 ## Contributing